Azure/Cloud-Native/website/blog-cnny/2023-02-07/index.md

 :::

-The workload identity feature within AKS allows us to leverage native Kubernetes resources and link a [Kubernetes ServiceAccount](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) to an [Azure Managed Identity](https://learn.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview?WT.mc_id=containers-84290-pauyu) to authenticate against Azure AD.
+The workload identity feature within AKS allows us to leverage native Kubernetes resources and link a [Kubernetes ServiceAccount](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) to an [Azure Managed Identity](https://learn.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview?WT.mc_id=containers-84290-pauyu) to authenticate against [Azure AD](https://learn.microsoft.com/azure/active-directory/fundamentals/active-directory-whatis?WT.mc_id=containers-84290-pauyu).

 For the authentication flow, our Kubernetes cluster will act as an Open ID Connect (OIDC) issuer and will be able issue identity tokens to ServiceAccounts which will be assigned to our Pods.

-The Azure Managed Identity will be granted permission to access secrets in our Azure Key Vault.
-With the ServiceAccount being assigned to our Pods, they will be able to retrieve our secrets.
+The Azure Managed Identity will be granted permission to access secrets in our Azure Key Vault and with the ServiceAccount being assigned to our Pods, they will be able to retrieve our secrets.

 For more information on how the authentication mechanism all works, check out this [doc](https://azure.github.io/azure-workload-identity/docs/introduction.html#how-it-works).